 When compared with other virtual wallets, Google Wallet and Apple Pay stand above most for online transactions.
 The focus of many other virtual wallets is in-store purchases.
 Most of them, like Samsung Pay, can only process offline purchases and PayPal Wallet is not widely supported.

 Google Wallet is becoming more popular, which means more people are going to expect it at their favorite stores.
-Ecommerce business owners should consider offering it and a few other virtual wallet pay options.
+Ecommerce business owners should consider offering digital wallets such as Google Wallet, which provide shoppers with more payment options.
 While there are several other options out there, Google Wallet and Apple Pay are most likely going to be the big players in the future.
 According to The New York Times, both services keep adding more features in the hopes that their virtual wallets will catch on quicker.
 For instance, Google's open API will allow financial institutions to integrate their mobile banking apps with Google Wallet, thereby giving their customers direct access to new rewards programs.

 Google Wallet was initially released in 2011, and Apple Pay has only been in existence since 2014, so the mobile wallet industry is still in its infancy.
 Both companies are jockeying for position in a fragmented marketplace.
 Consumers, meanwhile, are hesitant to adopt either wholeheartedly.
-Yet, as mobile devices become more ubiquitous to everyday life, their role in commerce is inevitable.
+Yet, as mobile commerce is integrated into everyday life, their role in purchasing is inevitable.

 "They want to be as disruptive to payments as Amazon has been to retail," Sucharita Mulpuru, a retail and payments analyst for Forrester Research, told The New York Times.
 "By being early, they can shape the customer experience and expectations."